Practical tips and tools for growing a business

 Changes in leadership positions

-When thinking about the most popular commercial banks among entrepreneurs in Latvia, the usual duo of Scandinavian banks comes to mind - SEB banka and Swedbank, both of which together managed EUR 1.95 billion in 2020. and EUR 1.56 billion. large corporate loan portfolios.
+When thinking about the most popular commercial banks among entrepreneurs in Latvia, the usual duo of Scandinavian banks comes to mind - SEB banka and Swedbank, both of which together managed EUR 1.95 billion respectively in 2020. and EUR 1.56 billion. large corporate loan portfolios.
 In 2020, the portfolios of these two banks made up 48% of the total credit portfolio of business loans of commercial banks.
 TOP 3 was completed by Luminor banka with EUR 1.4 billion. a large portfolio.

-These portfolio changes very clearly mark the trends of the leading banks in business financing - while SEB and Swedbanka stand out with lower interest rates, but at the same time reduce financing volumes, Citadele seems to be the most open and active of the big banks.
+These portfolio changes very clearly mark the trends of leading banks in business financing - while SEB and Swedbanka stand out with lower interest rates, but at the same time reduce financing volumes, Citadele seems to be the most open and active of the big banks.
 If you receive a refusal of financing from your current bank, we definitely encourage you to approach other credit institutions, especially those that have recently been focused on activating business lending (for example, Citadele or Luminor).

 The prudence of leading banks encourages the activity of small banks and the growth of their portfolios.